RootRez/publisher-api-docs/README.md

 ## API documentation for Ripe products and services.

 This will help guide you through the process of connecting to our  [API](https://www.rootrez.com/support/developers/).
-The Ripe (formally RootRez) API operates as a gateway for registered clients and partners to view properties, book reservations, and retrieve other meta data.
+The Ripe (formally Ripe) API operates as a gateway for registered clients and partners to view properties, book reservations, and retrieve other meta data.
 The API is a restful-like web service that can be accessed via JSON payloads over HTTPS GET or POST depending on the endpoint.
 Before getting started, take a moment to familiarize yourself with some [definitions](https://github.com/rootrezdev/publisher-api-docs/wiki/Definitions) pertitent to this implementation.

 Typical application workflow ([see example site](https://lodging.bookwesteros.com)):